 There are two kinds of wars in the desert: war of religion and political war.
 In political war, we make compromises, but in wars of religion, we exterminate everybody.

 Faisal bin Turki bin Abdullah al-Saud

-It’s been a few weeks since David Cameron promised to keep the Syrian Generals safe from indictment or despatch should Bashar al-Assad “fall” from power, and in that time the idea has vanished from all diplomatic and media discourse: the war grinds on regardless and the Prime Minister continues unabashed, as if the words never even passed his lips.
+It’s been a few weeks since David Cameron promised to keep the Syrian Generals safe from indictment or despatch should Bashar al-Assad “fall” from power, and in that time the idea has vanished from all diplomatic and media discourse: the war grinds on regardless and the Prime Minister continues unabashed, as if the words never even passed through his thin lips.
 Unfortunately – or fortunately, if you think about it at all – the action has been elsewhere: Brussels, for example, or Doha, Ankara, or along the Jordanian border.
-Meanwhile, the pro-intervention arguments circulating in Washington, Paris and London – arming the Free Syrian Army or Supreme Military Council to topple Assad or strengthen the moderates in the Syrian National Coalition or at least level both sides and bring them to the negotiating table – look increasingly irrelevant.
+Meanwhile, the pro-intervention arguments circulating in Washington, Paris and London – arm the Free Syrian Army to topple Assad, strengthen the moderates in the Syrian National Coalition, or at least level both sides and bring them to the negotiating table – look increasingly irrelevant.
 The battles are overlapping and fracturing and collectively elude any clear International Relations framework or Conflict Resolution prescription.
 As John Bew wrote in his July 10th New Statesman essay :

 The notion that we are faced therefore with a choice between idealism and realism, or intervention and non-intervention, is the first of many false starting points.
 That debate is a luxury of simpler times.
 More than two years after the Syrian rebellion began, the only question that still matters for makers of western foreign policy is what species of interference we choose to adopt.